Kasliwal17/Contrail_Segmentation/README.md

 # Contrail_Segmentation
-The code for our paper Contrail segmentation using Deep Learning
+The code for our paper Performance evaluation of deep segmentation models on Landsat-8 imagery